Denver Broncos vs. Philadelphia Eagles NFL Week 10 Odds, Plays and Insights for November 14, 2021

 - Denver's games this season have gone over 45.5 points three of nine times.

-- Philadelphia and its opponents have combined to score more than 45.5 points in six of nine games this season.

-- The two teams combine to score 46 points per game, 0.5 more than the total in this contest.
+- The combined points per game average of the two teams, 46, is 0.5 points more than Sunday's over/under.

-- The 41.2 combined points per game that these two squads have allowed this season are 4.3 fewer than the 45.5 over/under in this contest.
+- These two squads combine to surrender 41.2 points per game, 4.3 fewer than this contest's over/under.

-- Broncos games have an average total of 43.7 points this season, 1.8 fewer than Sunday's over/under.

-- The 49.8 PPG average total in Eagles games this season is 4.3 points more than this game's over/under.
+- The average total in Broncos games this season is 43.7, 1.8 points fewer than Sunday's total of 45.5.

+- In 2020, games involving the Eagles have averaged a total of 49.8 points, 4.3 more than the set over/under in this contest.

 Broncos stats and trends

-- Denver has played nine games, with five wins against the spread.

-- The Broncos have been favored by 2.5 points or more five times this season and are 4-1 ATS in those games.
+- So far this season, the Broncos have been installed as favorites by a 2.5-point margin or more five times and are 4-1 ATS in those matchups.

-- Denver's games this year have gone over the total in just two out of nine opportunities (22.2%).
+- Denver's games this year have gone over the point total two times in nine opportunities (22.2%).

-- Denver is 3-0 against the spread and 3-0 overall in games when it scores more than 24.2 points.
+- When Denver scores more than 24.2 points, it is 3-0 against the spread and 3-0 overall.

-- Denver is 3-2 against the spread and 3-2 overall when the team piles up more than 354.1 yards.
+- When Denver totals more than 354.1 yards, the team is 3-2 against the spread and 3-2 overall.

-- This year, the Broncos have turned the ball over 10 times, two more than the Eagles' takeaways (8).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Denver's matchup with the Eagles.